dbc2201/StreamsInJava/README.md

 Since the Stream API was built while keeping Lambda Expressions in mind it is able to work with Lambdas freely!

+---

+As we have seen, the Stream API is able to benefit from the great deal of features available in the JDK, we can also use streams to work with collections of some data with the Collections Framework.

+So, we can use a collection in our program to create a stream.
+Also, we can use an array to create a stream by using the `Arrays.stream()` method.
+---